brimdata/zed/demo-8feb22.md

 ### jq

-Noah did a bunch of work to speed up jq.
+Noah did a bunch of work to speed up JSON in zq.

 Let's look at `count() by _path`